zwave-js/node-zwave-js/docs/api/controller.md

 ### `getKnownLifelineRoutes`

 The routing table of the controller is stored in its memory and not easily accessible during normal operation.
-Z-Wave JS gets around this by keeping statistics for each node that include the last used routes, the used repeaters, procotol and speed, as well as RSSI readings.
+Z-Wave JS gets around this by keeping statistics for each node that include the last used routes, the used repeaters, protocol and speed, as well as RSSI readings.
 This information can be read using

 ```ts
 getKnownLifelineRoutes(): ReadonlyMap<number, LifelineRoutes>